faircloth-lab/protocols/protocols-computer/analysis/analysis-gatk-parallel.rst

         samtools index -@ $THREADS $SAMPLE_NAME.sorted.bam &&
         rm $SAMPLE_NAME.bam

 #.
-Now, setup the qsub that we need to run the jobs in parallel.
+Next, setup the qsub that we need to run the jobs in parallel.
 Be sure to enter the number of threads you selected for each job at the top of the script

     .. code-block:: bash